kdm9/dna-proto-workflow/docs/source/index.rst

 Workflow Use in Detail
 ----------------------

+We recommend using Linux, managing the software dependency trough conda and running the workflow in a dedicated conda virtual environment.
+The virtual environment is created once and all required software is available in any shell/terminal in which the environment has been "activated".

 Creating the Virtual Environment (conda)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-We recommend running the workflow in its own conda environment on a Linux machine.
-The files ``envs/condaenv.yml`` and ``envs/additional.yml`` can directly be used to create the environment and install dependencies like so ("dna-proto" is an example, feel free to chose your own):
+ The files ``envs/condaenv.yml`` and ``envs/additional.yml`` can directly be used to create the environment and install dependencies like so ("dna-proto" is an example, feel free to chose your own environment name):

 ::